Skip to main content

 If this is your first scan with the new Veracode Static for Visual Studio extension, you might need to make small modifications to the Veracode.Package.build packaging file and the veracode-build-microsoft.json build settings file.
 When you run your first scan, a wizard opens to connect your current solution with the Veracode application name and sandbox name, if you typically scan with a sandbox.

 After you finish the one-time setup, any developers that check out this solution do not have to make modifications to the build scripts.
-They only need to click Run Scan.
+They only need to select Run Scan.
 If another developer checks out the solution for the first time, the wizard opens.
 The developer can select a default sandbox, but they cannot change the Veracode application name, which someone else set up previously.
 Run Scan proceeds to build with Veracode settings, package the artifacts, as indicated in the one time modifications to the build scripts, use the specified sandbox or policy, and complete the scan.

 Before you begin: